RigsOfRods/rigs-of-rods/README.md

 | Print Screen                   | create screenshot in $user/ folder                   |

-## Mods
+## Content/Mods
 Rigs of Rods only comes with a very small selection of vehicles and terrains.
-For the best experience download additional mods from the [Rigs of Rods mod repository](http://www.rigsofrods.com/repository/)
+For the best experience download some mods from the [Rigs of Rods Mod Repository](http://www.rigsofrods.com/repository/).
+The [Showroom Subforum](http://www.rigsofrods.com/forums/103-Showrooms-and-WIP) may contain additional content not found in the Mod Repository.
-If you want to get going quickly have a look at modpacks which can be found in the repository as well.
+If you want to get going quickly have a look at modpacks which can be found in the Mod Repository as well.

 ## Configuration files